AndyGLiu/andy-guanhong-liu/content/publication/wang-mian-and-ink-plum-paintings/index.md

 authors:
   - admin
   -
-summary: Wang Mian, a later Yuan dynasty scholar, is the most pivotal and representational artist for the plum painting tradition.
+summary: Wang Mian, a later Yuan dynasty scholar, was the most pivotal and representational artist for the plum painting tradition.
 url_dataset: ""
 url_project: ""